JamesUgbanu/jamesugbanu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi there 👋, I'm James Ugbanu I'm a React|Wordpress developer.
+### Hi there 👋, I'm James Ugbanu I'm a React | Wordpress developer.
 Welcome to my gh page! <br>
-🔭 *Currently working on*: I am currently working on my tech blog.<br>
+🔭 *Currently working on*: My tech blog.<br>

 🌱 *Currently Learning*: Artificial intellegence with react native<br>

-💬 Ask me about: how to mentor or assistance with an application you are working on. <br>
+💬 Ask me about: Mentorship or assistance with an application you are working on. <br>

 📫 How to reach me: <br>